Marina-LA/Conference-Data-Plots/README.md

 - **``CommitteeData``**: They contain all data on the conference Program Committees.
 These data were extracted manually (with some help from a crawler).
 As a result, they may contain some errors.

 - **``Databases``**: This folder includes the database files.
 On the one hand, it has the files that make up the relational database (one for each conference).
 On the other hand, it contains the ``.dump`` files for the GraphDB (one for each conference).
 The GraphDB was created using [Neo4j](https://neo4j.com).

+    - ***``unidiedPaperData.csv``*** - Additional CSV that consolidates the main data from the papers.
+This data includes the conference where the paper was published, the year of publication, the paper title, and the continent assigned as predominant.